Joelheile/Runningfinder/README.md

 ### Database access

-You can access the database locally through the following command:
+You can access the database locally, if Docker containers are running and schema is generated with ```pnpm run dev:generate``` through the following command:

 ```
  pnpm drizzle-kit studio